Eye Medicine and Vitamin K Injection for Newborns

 Antibiotic eye drops or ointment are placed in a newborn’s eyes after birth.
 This is to protect babies from getting bacterial eye infections that can occur during birth.
 Untreated, these infections can cause serious problems including blindness.
 The antibiotic erythromycin is used most often.

-The ointment or drops may make a baby’s eyes look cloudy.
+The ointment or drops may make a baby’s eyes look cloudy or moist around the eyelids.
 In rare cases, some newborns’ eyes may become red or swollen.
 This is short-term.
 The medicine shouldn’t be washed or cleaned out of the eyes.

 Why do newborns get vitamin K injections?